MeetBhingradiya/Portfolio/Schema.md

 | `isShown` | `boolean` | `false` |

 ## Emails (as Account)
 The EmailBlacklist table stores blacklisted email addresses, including a unique ID, email address, and reason for blacklisting.
-Designed for email verification and user management.
+It is designed for email verification and user management.

 | Column | Type | Default | Constraints |
 | --- | --- | --- | --- |